 Review Teaching Resources

-The ALPLM, in partnership with the Abraham Lincoln-Horace Mann Fellows and the Constitutional Rights Foundation Chicago, created The Gettysburg Address Teacher Resource Guide (link to Gettysburg Address in Lesson Plan section).
+The ALPLM, in partnership with the Abraham Lincoln-Horace Mann Fellows and the Constitutional Rights Foundation Chicago, created The Gettysburg Address Teacher Resource Guide.
 The guide includes contextual information and three lesson plans to teach the Gettysburg Address.